visforvali/eng201-oer/_pages/alt-grading.md

 > Low-stakes writing is scored on the basis of completion.
 Submissions that actively engage with the material and are unafraid of "getting things wrong" on the way to figuring things out are accepted for full credit.
 If I can't accept a submission for credit for substantive reasons, I'll DM you privately to let you know. **In short: Unless you hear otherwise from me, you know your submission received full credit.**
 {: .block-danger }

-Low-stakes writing work, i.e. weekly #classroom posts or #team activities on Discord, asks you to briefly organize your thoughts about the course material and your research hypothesis and practice using the writing conventions of your discipline to articulate your thoughts.
-Weekly #classroom posts, i.e. #classroom discussion contributions to help you understand the material, should be posted to #classroom by 11:59PM on Tuesdays (Questioning Posts) and Fridays (Answering Posts).
-Project-related activities should be posted in your #team channels by the date/time indicated on the [Calendar](../calendar){:target="_blank"}.

-Nothing in this class is busy work.
-Low-stakes work can be &mdash; is designed to be, even! &mdash; repurposed in your high-stakes projects, but you can't reuse the same pieces of writing across multiple assignments (unless the assignment asks you to scaffold or cumulatively build on them).
+Low-stakes writing work, i.e. weekly #🙋classroom posts or #team activities on Discord, asks you to organize your thoughts about the course material and your research hypothesis and practice using the writing conventions of your discipline to articulate your thoughts.
+Low-stakes writing assignments are designed to be repurposed in your qualitative research project, but you can't reuse the same pieces of writing across multiple assignments (unless the assignment asks you to scaffold or cumulatively build on them).

+Weekly question posts should be posted to #🙋classroom by 11:59PM on Tuesdays; weekly answer posts should be posted to #🙋classroom by 11:59PM on Fridays.

+Most low-stakes writing deadlines are listed on the [Calendar](../calendar){:target="_blank"}.
+You should always double-check each weekly module for any additional writing due that week.

 ## High-Stakes (Graded) Writing 🚀
 {:.no_toc}

 > ##### Important!
-> High-stakes writing, i.e. drafts of the qualitative research project, should be submitted to Classes\Assignments and will be scored in Classes\Gradebook. **Drafts of high-stakes writing are scored on the basis of completion.
-Only final drafts receive "real" grades.** Drafts that actively work towards the project's stated purpose, engage with the material, and are unafraid of "getting things wrong" on the way to figuring things out are accepted and will be marked "Cr" for "Credit."
-If I wouldn't be able to accept a draft for credit for substantive reasons if it was submitted as though it were the final project, I'll mark it "Nc" for "No Credit."
-If you receive no marks or an "M," it means that your work was not counted, and you should reach out to me.
-And whatever score you receive on a draft, you'll need to substantively revise it.
+> High-stakes writing, i.e. drafts of the qualitative research project, should be submitted to [Classes\Assignments](https://classes.pace.edu){:target="_blank"} and will be scored in [Classes\Grades](https://classes.pace.edu){:target="_blank"}. **Drafts of high-stakes writing are scored on the basis of completion.
+To show I've received and read your draft, I'll enter an "R" for "Reviewed" in the Classes gradebook.
+Only final drafts receive "real" grades.** If you receive a If you receive an "M," it means that I could not accept your draft for credit for substantive reasons, and you should reach out to me. **You will need to substantively revise each draft no matter what.**
 {: .block-warning }

 This class revolves around one multipart high-stakes writing assignment &mdash; the qualitative research project.
-The assessment criteria for this high-stakes essay are:
+The assessment criteria for the qualitative research project are:

 - Your writing decisions (form, content, genre) must reflect principles of writing in the disciplines
 - Your drafts must at least begin to address the criteria for that specific unit of drafting